bengal-social/megalodon/README.md

 ### Branding

-**TODO:** Find a name and come up with "a unique name and icon for your app that does not mistakenly imply any official connection with or endorsement by Mastodon gGmbH"... https://github.com/sk22/mastodos/issues/15
+**TODO:** Come up with "a unique name and icon for your app that does not mistakenly imply any official connection with or endorsement by Mastodon gGmbH"... https://github.com/sk22/mastodos/issues/15

 ## Building